 No matter what your tools are made of, it’s important to care for them to prevent rust – even if you store them in the garage.

 How to Stop Your Tools From Rusting in Your Garage

 The best way to get rid of rust is to prevent it.
 If you keep rust from forming on your tools, it doesn’t matter if you store them in your garage or the closet.

 Here are a few simple suggestions to prevent rust.
 These should help increase the life of your tools.

-- Prevent damage: We like to think of our tools as indestructible, but they’re not as tough as you might think.
-Small dents and chips from throwing them into your toolbox will eventually invite rust.
+- Prevent damage: We like to think of our tools as indestructible, but they’re not as tough as you think.
+Minor dents and chips from throwing them into your toolbox will eventually invite rust.
 A little toolbox organization will go a long way in helping keep them safe from damage.

-Cleaning Rust Off of Tools
+Cleaning Rust Off of Metal Tools

 Check out this easy 4-step process to remove rust from the tools in your garage: